 Basically, you’re told that the more BSMs you and your group buy, the more likely you are to succeed in the business since you’ll be developing the proper “mentality” for success.

 It’s important to mention that distributors who choose to sell or distribute BSMs must emphasize that the purchase of these materials is optional.

-Now to be fair, I completely agree that without the proper mindset, you don’t stand a chance of being successful in this or any other business.
+Now to be fair, I completely agree that without the proper mindset, you don’t stand a chance of being successful in MLM or any traditional business.

 However, the costs for these “optional” BSMs start to add up pretty damn quick.

-And who is all this extra BSM cash going to?
+And who is all this extra Business Support Material cash going to?

 The top-level distributors who are selling it to you, of course.